reframejs/reframe/readme.md

   All pages are rendered to HTML, which considerably decreases the perceived load time.
 - Code splitting.
   <br/>
-  Every page has loads two scripts:
+  Every page loads two scripts:
   A script shared and cached accross all pages that include common code such as React and polyfills, and a script that is specific to the page, which is typically lightweight.
+  This means that if a page requires KB-heavy libraries that won't affect the KB-size of other pages.
 - Optimal HTTP Caching.
   <br/>
   Every dynamic server response is cached with a Etag header, and every static server response is indefinitely cached.
   (By assigning the static asset to a hashed URL, and by setting the `Cache-Control` header to `immutable` and `max-age`'s maxium value.)
+- Pages that load a minimal amount of browser-side JavaScript
 - DOM-static pages.
   <br/>
   A page can be configured to be rendered only on the server.